-Landmark contract extensions have become a frequent occurence in recent years.
+Landmark contract extensions have become a frequent occurrence in recent years.

-Betts’ extension is the largest given to a player, in terms of new guaranteed total money added on to a player’s existing contract, while Tatis' extension is the longest by years.
+Betts’ $365 million extension is the largest given to a player, in terms of new guaranteed total money added on to a player’s existing contract, while Tatis' 14-year extension is the longest by years.

-Here is a look at the 10 largest extensions in Major League history, in descending order of total dollars.
+Here's a look at the 12 largest contract extensions in Major League history, in descending order of total dollars.
 (For a list of the longest contracts -- including free agent deals -- click here.)

 1) Mookie Betts, Dodgers -- 12 years, $365 million

 Signed in 2020, runs through 2032

 The Red Sox traded Betts and southpaw David Price to the Dodgers in a blockbuster trade following the 2019 season, in large part because many expected the former American League MVP to test the market following the ‘20 campaign and challenge the recent free agency standards set by Bryce Harper and Manny Machado.
 But Los Angeles’ front office was able to hammer out a massive extension right as the shortened ‘20 season was set to begin, adding on to the record one-year, $27 million contract that Betts and the Red Sox agreed to in January '20 in order to avoid arbitration.

 Making sure Betts stayed a Dodger was a no-brainer decision at the time, and proved even more so once the games got underway.
 Betts placed runner-up in the 2020 NL MVP Award vote, and then helped lead L.A. to a long-awaited World Series championship with a string of plays with his bat, legs and glove during the postseason.